monix/monix-bio/docs/gettingstarted.md

 object HelloWorld {

   def main(args: Array[String]): Unit = {
-    // Unlike Future, Task is lazy and nothing gets executed at this point val bio = Task { println("Hello, World!"); "Hi" }
+    // Unlike Future, IO is lazy and nothing gets executed at this point val bio = IO { println("Hello, World!"); "Hi" }

     // We can run it as a Scala's Future val scalaFuture: Future[String] = bio.runToFuture